zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

     </copy>
     ```

     This step can take several minutes because some images need to be built.

-2. On linux or Windows, Docker permission may cause issues so run:
+2. On Linux or Windows, Docker permission may cause issues so run:

     ```bash
     <copy>